nicholasgower/PlanetsLib/README.md

 ### Surface conditions

+#### Restricting and relaxing conditions

+Typically, when planet mods want to add a surface condition, what they are trying to do is restrict or relax the range of values for which that recipe or entity is allowed.

+For example, Space Age recyclers have a maximum magnetic field of 99.
+If mod A wants to allow recyclers to be built up to 120, whilst mod B wants to allow them up to 150, compatibility issues can arise if mod A acts last and overrides mod B's change (which it ought to have been perfectly happy with).
+Instead mod A should modify existing surface conditions only if necessary.

+Hence `relax_surface_conditions` and `restrict_surface_conditions` are provided, used like so:

+* `relax_surface_conditions(data.raw.recipe["recycler"], {property = "magnetic-field", max = 120})`
+* `restrict_surface_conditions(data.raw.recipe["boiler"], {{property = "pressure", min = 10}})`

+NOTE: Calling `relax_surface_conditions` without a `min` field will not remove any existing `min` conditions for that property (and similarly for `max`).

+#### New surface conditions

-PlanetsLib includes a wide variety of surface conditions, all of which are either hidden or disabled by default.
+PlanetsLib includes a variety of surface conditions, all of which are either hidden or disabled by default.
 To enable a surface condition, modders must add the following line to settings-updates.lua (using 'oxygen' as an example):

 `data.raw["bool-setting"]["PlanetsLib-enable-oxygen"].forced_value = true`

-#### Per-planet surface conditions
+#### Per-planet restrictions

-* `PlanetsLib.surface_conditions.restrict_to_surface(planet)`: Returns a surface condition restricting an entity to the given planet.
-Accepts both planet names and planet objects.
-This surface condition is almost completely hidden in the UI with the exception of messages like "X can't be crafted on this surface.
-The  is too low."
+* `PlanetsLib.restrict_to_planet(entity_or_recipe, planet)`: Restricts the entity or recipe prototype to a given planet by adding a special surface condition unique to that planet.
+This surface condition is almost invisible in the UI, with the exception of messages like "X can't be crafted on this surface.
+The  is too low".
+The planet can be passed as a name or object.

 ### Other helper functions